United States in the Vietnam War: Search and destroy, the strategy of attrition

 The one-year tour of duty deprived units of experienced leadership.
 As one observer put it, "we were not in Vietnam for 10 years, but for one year 10 times."
-As a result, training programs were shortened.
-Some NCOs were referred to as "Shake 'N' Bake" to highlight their accelerated training.
-Unlike soldiers in World War II and Korea, there were no secure rear areas in which to get rest and relaxation.
-One unidentified soldier said to United Press International that there was nothing to do in Vietnam and therefore many of the men smoked marijuana.
-He said, "One of the biggest reasons that a lot of GIs do get high over here is there is nothing to do.
-This place is really a drag; it's a bore over here.
-Like right now sitting around here, we are getting loaded.
-Whereas, it doesn't really get you messed up; that's I guess the main reason why we smoke it."

 American forces would conduct operations against PAVN forces, pushing them further back into the countryside away from the heavily populated coastal lowlands.
 In the backcountry the U.S. could fully utilize its superiority in firepower and mobility to bleed the enemy in set-piece battles.
-The cleaning-out of the NLF and the pacification of the villages would be the responsibility of the South Vietnamese military.
+The cleaning-out of the VC and the pacification of the villages would be the responsibility of the South Vietnamese military.
 The adoption of this strategy, however, brought Westmoreland into direct conflict with his Marine Corps commander, General Lewis W. Walt, who had already recognized the security of the villages as the key to success.
 Walt had immediately commenced pacification efforts in his area of responsibility, but Westmoreland was unhappy, believing that the Marines were being underutilized and fighting the wrong enemy.
 In the end, MACV won out and Westmoreland's search and destroy concept, predicated on the attrition of enemy forces, won the day.

 Both sides chose similar strategies.
 PAVN, which had been operating a more conventional, large-unit war, switched back to small-unit operations in the face of U.S. military capabilities.
 The struggle moved to the villages, where the "hearts and minds" of the South Vietnamese peasants, whose cooperation was absolutely necessary to military success, would be won or lost.
 The U.S. had given responsibility for this struggle to the Army of the Republic of Vietnam (ARVN), whose troops and commanders were notoriously unfit for the task.